richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 0.6.1**
+Fixed a bug that prevented the input being checked.

 **Version 0.6.0**
 Added an update method so that when an item is updated it is reflected in the select.
 Added complete functionality for multiselect.